UNC Researchers Discover Toxins in Venom of Snake

 August 1, 2018

-A study by University of Northern Colorado Professor Stephen P. Mackessy and his colleagues including graduate research assistants identified two toxins in the venom of a species of snake that affect prey differently.
+A study by University of Northern Colorado Professor Stephen P. Mackessy and his colleagues including a graduate research assistant identified two toxins in the venom of a species of snake that affect prey differently.

 “These new toxins are not only two of the most abundant venom proteins, but are also functionally intriguing, displaying distinct prey-specific toxicities,” Mackessy and his colleagues stated in an abstract for the study published Aug.
 1 by The Royal Society’s flagship biological journal Proceedings B.